America’s 10 Best National Parks Worth Visiting

 Great Smoky Mountains National Park

-Great Smoky Mountains National Park is, perennially, the most-visited national park in the U.S., and took the top spot again in 2016, drawing in more than 11 million tourists during its centennial year.
-But its miles (upon miles) of trails ensure you’re never too close to fellow travelers.
+Great Smoky Mountains National Park is the most-visited national park in the U.S., drawing in more than 11 million tourists in 2018.
+However, its miles (upon miles) of trails ensure you’re never too close to fellow travelers.
 The park, which straddles the North Carolina and Tennessee border, offers a diverse range of sights, from roaring waterfalls and wildflowers (which bloom year-round) to a healthy population of black bears and impressive rivers and waterfalls that carve through its spruce-fir forests.
 Viewpoints over the misty mountain range are favorite stopping points at sunset.
 For a deeper dive into the region, stay at Blackberry Farm, a sprawling culinary estate famous for its heirloom garden and James Beard Award-winning restaurant that sits just outside the park boundaries in Walland, Tennessee.

 Everglades National Park